I was Injured in a Florida Car Accident – What Should I Do if There Are Errors on a Car Accident Police Report?

 Can You Correct a Police Report After an Accident?

-Yes, in many cases, you can request a correction or amendment to a police report.
+Yes, in many cases, you can request a correction or amendment to a car accident police report.
 A lot of online information is provided by the Florida Highway Safety and Motor Vehicles.
 The process depends on the type of error:

 Who can request corrections to a Police Report?

-Corrections to a police report can be requested by anyone directly involved in the crash, their legal representatives, or their insurers.
+Corrections to a car accident police report can be requested by anyone directly involved in the crash, their legal representatives, or their insurers.
 If you were a driver, passenger, or property owner, you may ask the reporting officer or police department to correct factual errors such as wrong names, vehicle details, or contact information.

 How Report Errors Affect Your Car Accident Claim